SabotagePerformanceAppraisals/seattle-scrum/_pages/coaching.md

 ## Informed Consent Workshop

+The most common complaint we hear in trainings is "Why isn't my manager in this class?"
+At least one third of the challenges that participants raise in training are things we'd like management's help with.

 The best Agile adoptions we've been involved with were both _top down_ and _bottom up_.

-Agility is a greater opportunity and challenge for the entire organization than training sponsors realize at first.
+WARNING: Agility is a greater opportunity -- and greater challenge -- for the entire organization than training sponsors realize at first.
 {: .notice--danger}

-Let's get together with a cross section of senior management, HR, developers, and intermediate (e.g. project/program) managers and discuss the likely implications for your organization.
+The informed consent workshop is a get together with a cross section of senior management, HR, developers, and intermediate managers (e.g. program managers, project managers, department heads).
+We will discuss current pain points, what's gone wrong with previous improvement initiatives, what pitfalls and setbacks are likely ... all the icky stuff.
+Bring samples of your source code if you like.
+Please be prepared to discuss what you want to optimize your organization for, and what you think your organization must give up to move toward that optimization goal.

 ## (Team) Sprint Retrospective Facilitation